Above: Selwood and Rowan Cottage, shown above in orange,

 1904, died in 1908, aged 41.
 He had cycled from Stockport to

-Whaley Bridge, and left his bike in the village and set off
+Whaley Bridge, then left his bike in the village and set off

 on foot, to to see a friend who worked on the estate of